lizapolyudova/pacific-snail-website/content/pages/Media/the mountain in the sea.md

   - octopus
   - language
 ---
-I love that this book is filled with quotes of a fictional book that makes me interested in the protagonist I would otherwise not feel as close to, this is a great example of 'show don't tell'; show me the lonely genius scientists feels a connection to the octopuses and really admires and believes in a world in which they build a culture by quoting her book, don't just tell me she cares - ingenious.
+## intro / thoughts
+The book is set in a fictional (not very distant) future in which a large tech (monopoly I think?) has developed a single general AI android which was quickly banned by most countries and no more will be made.
+At the same time, the world is filled with machines equipped with highly specialized AI which are fairly advanced.

+Much of the narrative focuses on a remote island where our several protagonists attempt to make first contact with what is presumed to be a civilization of highly intelligent octopuses.

+There's also two other major plot lines, which I will not mention here, but I found tie in nicely into the narrative.

 I was concerned reading this as it contains two relatively "trendy" topics - AI and octopus intelligence.
 While I can't say I found revolutionary insights, it was a nice meditation on the nature of intelligence and consciousness.
-Considering the physically distributed nature of an octopuses nervous system, one cannot help but wonder whether human fixation on hierarchies might be in part due to mirroring our own biology
+Considering the physically distributed nature of an octopuses nervous system, one cannot help but wonder whether human fixation on hierarchies might be in part due to mirroring our own biology.

+As always, mild spoiler ahead; however, I do not think any of the notes here will hinder your enjoyment of the book should you choose to read it.

+## thoughts
+I love that this book is filled with quotes of a fictional book that makes me interested in the protagonist I would otherwise not feel as close to, this is a great example of 'show don't tell'; show me the lonely genius scientists feels a connection to the octopuses and really admires and believes in a world in which they build a culture by quoting her book, don't just tell me she cares - ingenious.

 I enjoyed how this book treated consciousness - simply.
 As a sort of delusion created by self awareness in which the subject of the delusion is sufficiently convinced by it.